Lower bounds for the dynamically defined measures: Introduction

-As indicated by the name of the obtained measure, we will need some preliminaries from the information theory, which are collected in Subsection \ref{itps}.
+As indicated by the names of the introduced auxiliary measures, we will need some preliminaries from the information theory, which are collected in Subsection \ref{itps}.

-In Subsection \ref{olbs}, we embark on another approach by obtaining first an intermediate family of {\it DDMs arising from the Hellinger integral} with powers in the interval $[0,1]$.
-In the case of their positivity for some values of the parameter in the open interval, they also provide lower bounds for the original DDM (Lemma \ref{hmlb}).

-Then, using a theorem from \cite{Wer15} on the inductive extension of the construction, we obtain a {\it parameter dependent relative entropy measure}, which in turn, in the case of its local finiteness, provides lower bounds for the family of measures arising from the Hellinger integral for certain subinterval of the values of its parameter (Theorem \ref{mt}).

-In the case when the invariant measure is ergodic, the finiteness of each of the relative entropy measures is equivalent to the essential boundedness of the density function of the invariant measure with respect to the initial one (Corollary \ref{fcem}).

-Starting from Subsection \ref{pexp}, we turn to the study of the dependence of the DDM arising from the Hellinger integral on its parameter.
-We show that the dependence is continuous on the interval $(0,1)$ (Lemma \ref{eql}) and that the function is either zero everywhere on $(0,1)$ or strictly positive on $[0,1]$ (Lemma \ref{hmfd} (iv)).
-In Subsection \ref{chm1}, we give a sufficient condition for the continuity of the function at 1, which implies the positivity of the original DDM.
-Also, we obtain some (singed) measures which naturally suggest themselves as candidates for the derivatives of the DDM with respect to the parameter in the interval $(0,1)$.
-We show that the first one is in fact the right derivative, but we encounter curious difficulties with the differentiability from the left (Theorem \ref{dlpl}).
-The latter certainly requires further research.

 Concluding the introduction, a few words on the notation.
 All considerations in this article will take place on a set $X$.
 We will denote the collection of all subsets of $X$ by $\P(X)$.
-As usually, $\N$ and $\Z$ will denote the set of all natural numbers (without zero) and the set of all integers respectively.
-We will use the notation '$f|_{\A}$' to denote the restriction of a function $f$ on a set $\A$ , '$\ll$' to denote the absolute continuity relation for set functions, $f\vee g$ ($f\wedge g$) to denote the maximum (minimum) of $f$ and $g$ and $x\to^+y$ ($x\to^-y$) to abbreviate the convergence $x\to y$ and $x>y$ ($x<y$).
+As usual, $\N$ and $\Z$ will denote the set of all natural numbers (without zero) and the set of all integers respectively.
+We will use the notation '$f|_{A}$' to denote the restriction of a function $f$ on a set $A$, '$1_{A}$' to denote the indicator function of a set $A$, '$\ll$' to denote the absolute continuity relation for set functions, '$A\Delta B$' to denote the symmetric difference between sets, '$f\vee g$' ('$f\wedge g$') to denote the maximum (minimum) of $f$ and $g$ with the abbreviations $f^+:=f\vee 0$ and $f^-:=-(f\wedge 0)$, and '$x\to^+y$' ('$x\to^-y$') to abbreviate the convergence $x\to y$ and $x>y$ ($x<y$).